amundo/parse-amazon-asr/README.md

 # Use Amazon Automatic Speech Recognition to create a JSON file

+note: this script converts azon ASR to a specific JSON format that probably isn't of general interest.

 Amazon.com offers free speech to text recognition.
 The output is a very detailed but overwhelmingly verbose `JSON` file with contents that look like this: